mariatefranca/mtf-indicium/README.md

 # mtf-data-science-lighthouse

-The main objective is to identify which machines will potentially fail and predict their failure type based on data extracted through sensors during the manufacturing process.
+The main objective of this project is to identify which machines will potentially fail and predict their failure type based on data extracted through sensors during the manufacturing process.

 ![correlation](https://user-images.githubusercontent.com/106438902/220067151-ec586ad7-0569-4d01-99ce-1e106681dfce.png)